vatche-t/Machine-Learning-Dataset/README.md

 #for adding youre .csv file, open youre .py project  in the same directory as the data file.

-// Library used : numpy, matplotlib, pandas
+// Libraries used : numpy, matplotlib, pandas